missionpinball/mpf-docs/tech_notes/flipper_theory.rst

 thing to do.
 Some have argued that that's confusing to the player, and that if the flipper bat does fall down when the player is not expecting it, that the player should choose to re-engage it by releasing and reapplying the flipper button.

-(Even if you don't use EOS switches for action purposes in your game, chances are your flipper mechanisms have them.
-Assuming you have enough room in your switch matrix, we like the idea of wiring up your EOS switches anyway and just audit logging whether an EOS switch is deactivated while its associated flipper button is still active.
-Doing so means you capture the number of times a ball inadvertently moves a flipper bat, and you can make power adjustments to your hold phase accordingly.)
+Even if you don't use
+EOS switches for action purposes in your game, chances are your flipper mechanisms have them.
+Assuming you have enough switch inputs available, we like the idea of wiring up your EOS switches anyway and just audit logging whether an EOS switch is deactivated while its associated flipper button is still active.
+Doing so means you capture the number of times a ball inadvertently moves a flipper bat, and you can make power adjustments to your hold phase accordingly.
+It also lets the machine know if the flippers are broken.

 Configuring your flippers